Azure/AppService/_posts/2020-10-02-Deploy your resources on the new Premium v3 SKU with an ARM template.md

 >NOTE: For Windows container workloads, Premium v3 is the only SKU that will be available for these specific container workloads as it supports Hyper-V, the chosen security mode for a multi-tenant architecture.

 As Premium v3 continues to roll out, increased coverage will be seen across our regions.
 Currently, Premium v3 is an option in the following regions:

+- West US 2
+- South Central US
+- UK South
-- East Asia
+- Southeast Asia
+- West Europe
 - East US
-- North Europe
-- West Europe
-- West US
-- Japan East
-- Brazil South
-- Southeast Asia
-- South Central US
 - East US 2
-- Central US
-- West Central US
-- Australia Southeast
 - Australia East
-- Canada Central
-- West US 2
-- UK West
-- UK South
-- Korea Central
-- France Central
+- North Europe

 ## Create your JSON template
 The ARM template you'll need to make amounts to a JSON file which will define the necessary parameters and resources.
 The following template creates a Premium v3 App Service Plan and Windows container Web App resource.